 This candle pattern is characterized by a long real body with little or no upper and lower wicks and indicates that the asset is trading strongly in one direction.
 It, therefore, provides a great indication of the future direction of the asset and helps traders find trading opportunities.

 In Japanese, the word ‘marubozu’ means shaved head or bald head, which is shown in the formation of the Marubozu candle pattern that has no shadows.

-How to Identify and Use the Marubozu Candlestick Pattern in Forex Trading?
+How to Identify the Marubozu Candle in Trading?

 Basically, you need to have no special skills or knowledge to identify and use the marubozu candle pattern.
 It’s reasonably easy to identify the marubozu candle pattern as it is a single candlestick pattern with a long body and little to no upper and lower wicks.